 Term Definition Application form The form issued by the program delegate that applicants use to apply for funding under the program.
 AusIndustry The division of the same name within the department.
-Australian industry entity An Australian business with an Australian Business Number whose trading activities are a substantial and not merely peripheral activity of the business and is not: a research organisation an entity whose primary function is administrative or to provide support services to a CRC-P. This includes, but is not limited to, entities such as: sole traderspartnershipscooperativescompanies.
+Australian industry entity An Australian business with an Australian Business Number whose trading activities are a substantial and not merely peripheral activity of the business and is not: a research organisation or an entity whose primary purpose is to undertake research an entity whose primary function is administrative or to provide support services to a CRC-P a Commonwealth, State, Territory or local government body (including government business enterprises).
+This includes, but is not limited to, entities such as: sole traderspartnershipscooperativescompanies.
 Capital item An asset of durable nature with a purchase price greater than \$20,000.
 Cash contributions Money contributed by project partners, which is not a loan that is provided for the project and is immediately available for use on the project.
-Cooperative Research Centres Advisory Committee A committee of Innovation and Science Australia established under the Industry Research and Development Act 1986 to consider and assess eligible applications and make recommendations to the Minister for funding under the program.
-Department Department of Industry, Science, Energy and Resources.
-Eligible activities The activities undertaken by a grantee in relation to a project that are eligible for funding support as set out in 5.1.
-Eligible application An application or proposal for grant funding under the program that the program delegate has determined is eligible for assessment in accordance with these guidelines.
-Eligible expenditure The expenditure incurred by a grantee on a project and which is eligible for funding support as set out in 5.2.
-Eligible expenditure guidance The guidance that is provided at Appendix B. Government priorities The Science and Research Priorities, the Industry Knowledge Priorities developed under the Industry Growth Centres Initiative, or any other science, research, industry and innovation priorities identified by the Australian Government from time to time (see Appendix E).